 Choose the Right Agile Approach for Your Business

 The most important thing to recognize is that the choice of an Agile approach is not a binary and mutually-exclusive choice between “Agile” and “Waterfall” as many people seem to think.
 You have to fit the approach to the nature of the company’s business rather than trying to force-fit the company’s business to one of those extremes.
+(Here’s an article with more detail on that: Choosing the Right Approach.
 A major factor in selecting the right approach is the relative importance of two factors in enabling the company’s business success:

 It’s not as simple as just becoming “Agile”.